fazpu/django-angular-starter/README.md

 This is an opinionated bootstrap repository for Django with Angular

 ## Requirements
-* Ensure Docker and Docker Compose are installed (https://docs.docker.com/compose/install/)
+* ensure Docker and Docker Compose are installed (https://docs.docker.com/compose/install/)
-* Check that no other docker containers are blocking ports 3000, 8000 or 9000
+* check that no other docker containers are blocking ports 3000, 8000 or 9000
 * run `make firstrun` - this will download and build all necessary docker images, runs migrations and initiate django development server
-* in new terminal window run `make dev` that starts a webpack development server (which proxies requests to django server)
+* in new terminal window run `make dev` that starts a webpack development server with hot reload (which proxies requests to django server)
 * the development is then done on http://localhost:3000

 ## Key Django features